wkerneck/CaseStudy/README.md

 ```
 <br>

-3. What are the average GDP rankings for the "High income: OECD" and "High income:
+<strong>Question 3.</strong> What are the average GDP rankings for the "High income: OECD" and "High income:
 nonOECD" groups?

 Let's first arrange the data by Income Category